eddelbuettel/linl/README.md

 ![](https://eddelbuettel.github.io/linl/skeleton.png)

+Several formatting defaults for font, fontsize, indentation are in use.
+See `help(linl)` for a complete list and default values.

 #### Vignette

-The vignette example is a little more featureful and shows how to included a letterhead on-demand, as well as a signature.
-Both of these are driven by simple YAML headers as seen on the left:
+The vignette example is a little more featureful and shows how to include a letterhead on-demand, a signature, and a few formatting settings.
+All of these are driven by simple YAML headers as seen on the left:

 ![](https://eddelbuettel.github.io/linl/vignette.png)

+The vignette also contains the few lines of vignette metadata one would exclude from a normal letter.

 ### Status

 The package is working, but not yet on [CRAN](https://cran.r-project.org/).